Phase Transitions in Biased Opinion Dynamics with 2-choices Rule: Numerical Results

 where $S_n(k)$ satisfies the following recursion:

-with boundary condition $S_n(0)=1/\alpha$.
-Here, $p_{i,j}$ denotes the transition probability from state $i$ to state $j$ as defined in~\eqref{eq:transition_prob}.
+with $S_n(0)=1/\alpha$.
 We find the expected consensus time numerically by solving the above recursion for different values of $n, \alpha,$ and $p$.
 First, we choose $\alpha=0.1 < 1/9$.
 For this value of $\alpha$, we can numerically compute the value of $p_c(\alpha)$ by solving~\eqref{eq:p_cutoff}.
 This value turns out to be $0.431$ (accurate to the third decimal place).
 In Figures~\ref{fig:complete_belowcutoff} and~\ref{fig:complete_abovecutoff} we plot the normalised (by the network size) average consensus time as a function of the network size for $p=0.4 < p_c(\alpha)=0.431$ and $p=0.5 > p_c(\alpha)=0.431$, respectively.
 As expected from Theorem~\ref{thm:complete} we observe that the mean consensus time grows exponentially for $p < p_c(\alpha)$ and as $\Theta(n \log n)$ for $p > p_c(\alpha)$.

 Next, we choose $\alpha =0.125 > 1/9$.
 For this choice of $\alpha$, we expect (from Theorem~\ref{thm:complete}) the mean consensus time to grow as $\Theta(n \log n)$ for all values of $p$.
 This is verified in Figures~\ref{fig:complete_p0} and~\ref{fig:complete_p05}, where we choose $p=0$ and $p=0.5$, respectively.
 We observe that in both cases $\bar{T}_n(p)=\Theta(n \log n)$.